Designated Rural Area Restrictive Covenants S157

-S157 Notices are Restrictive Covenants placed on rural ex-Council houses which can only be purchased by someone who has either lived or worked in Devon for the three years prior to purchase.
+S157 Notices are Restrictive Covenants placed on rural ex-Council houses.
+These houses can only be purchased by someone who has either lived or worked in Devon for the three years prior to purchase.

 Some ex-Council houses in West Devon can only be transferred with the Council's consent.